talkative/dollarstreet_icons/README.md

 yarn install
 ```

-Add a new icon with file name `dsIconName.js`, just like previous icons.
+Add a new icon with file name `dsIconName.js`, mimicing the format of previous icons.
 Then run the build script:

 ```
 yarn build